 Fundraising for the Future

-A&B Cymru is delighted to announce a second year of its Prosper initiative, thanks to funding from Arts Council of Wales, Backstage Trust and Garfield Weston Foundation.
+A&B Cymru is delighted to announce a third year of its Prosper initiative, thanks to funding from Arts Council of Wales and Garfield Weston Foundation.
 The scheme aims to tangibly develop the fundraising capacity and skills of arts organisations across Wales, assisting them to become successful, thriving charitable businesses.
 Applications are invited from:

 - Fundraisers who wish to develop their skills and knowledge in order to diversify income for their arts organisation.